World Player X

 The University of Wyoming apologized for the dismissal of 14 black soccer gamers

-by Jackie Baldwin January 6, 2022
+by Jackie Baldwin April 11, 2026

-by Jackie Baldwin January 6, 2022 0 comment
+by Jackie Baldwin April 11, 2026 0 comment

-When the players approached their coach to ask for permission, they have kicked off the crew right away.
+When the players approached their coach to ask for permission, they kicked off the crew right away.
 The campus fell into disarray — there have been protests calling for the reinstatement of the gamers, and the state of affairs garnered national interest.
-Even though it beat BYU 40-7, the group lost its ultimate four games of the season and went 1-9 the subsequent season.
+Even though it beat BYU 40-7, the group lost its final four games of the season and went 1-9 in the subsequent season.
 Though 3 of the players came again to play for the group in 1970, 3 others transferred to all-black faculties.
 Two eventually went directly to play inside the NFL.

 soccer

 The letter applauds the former students for their movements and says they had been “disadvantaged” in their university experiences because of events that weren’t their fault.
 “To have your collegiate careers derailed as both students and athletes is a tragedy,” it says.
 It concludes with the following: “Please receive this honest apology from the University of Wyoming for the unfair manner you were handled and for the hardships that treatment created for you.
-We need to welcome you home as valued contributors of this organization and desire you take delivery of our old Wyoming saying, ‘Once a Cowboy, usually a Cowboy.'”
+We need to welcome you home as valued contributors to this organization and desire you to take delivery of our old Wyoming saying, ‘Once a Cowboy, usually a Cowboy.'”

 Former University of Wyoming football participant Ted Williams grips the hand of athletic director Tom Burman after Williams and the rest of the “Black 14” received a formal apology.
 “It became extremely emotional,” Kevin McKinney, a senior associate athletic director at Wyoming who helped arrange the weeklong event, instructed CNN.
 “I can most effectively believe that was something they wanted to pay attention to, and they hadn’t heard that for fifty years from the school.”

-McKinney referred to the assist from students as “brilliant.”
+McKinney referred to the assistance from students as “brilliant.”
 “The college students failed to realize something approximately it,” he stated. “(They) were very interested in it.
 They wanted to pay attention to the story.”
 McKinney continued, “Honestly, (the commemoration and apology) have to’ve been completed twenty years ago, or longer.”
 Earlier Friday, the college unveiled a plaque at the soccer stadium honoring the players.
-The subsequent day, the Black 14 have been honored at halftime at some point of the football game in opposition to the University of Idaho.
+The subsequent day, the Black 14 were honored at halftime at some point of the football game in opposition to the University of Idaho.
 They obtained a standing ovation from the crowd, McKinney stated.

 Share